7 Things HR Teams Need to Know About Remote Work Compliance

 - The National Labor Relations Act (NLRA)

-Other labor laws specifically apply to small businesses and can be found here.
-Also, review BerniePortal’s Guide to HR Compliance, which features countless great resources for human resources personnel.
+This list of laws isn't a comprehensive collection of all the labor legislation that specifically applies to small businesses.
+HR should review any additional state and federal regulations that may apply, as well as review BerniePortal’s Guide to HR Compliance, which features countless great resources for human resources personnel.